Nameo91/Spybook-the-incredibles/README.md

 - [Heroku](https://www.heroku.com/) to deploy our application to the web.
 - Bcrypt to encrypt user passwords.

-# Future features
+# Future features for Spybook

-- Like other user's comments
+- Users can like other user's comments
-- Private messaging
+- Users can send private messages
-- Friend requests
+- Users can send and recieve friend requests
-- Profile pages
+- Users have their own profile pages
-- Upload and share videos
+- Users can upload and share videos
-- Start groups
+- Users can create and join groups

 # Project setup